Set up Online Tracking

 (Note: the devices are pre-configured for GiffGaff SIMs.
 If you've installed your own other SIM, please contact us and let us know as you'll need to set this with a text).

 By default the device will upload its location to the server every five minutes while it's in motion, and every ten hours when stationary.
 This is a good optimum level to save on battery when its not moving.
-If you want to vary the uploads, the text is Mode2,05M,05H (where it uploads every 5 mins when moving, every 5 hours when stationary).
+If you want to increase the upload regularity, the text is Mode2,03M,05H (where it uploads every 3 mins when moving, every 5 hours when stationary - these numbers are variable).

 A useful text to remember if ever the person is missing is CL30S,10M, which will tell the device to continuously locate on the map every 30 seconds, for ten minutes.
 Again you can vary these numbers according to your needs.
 In combination with the upload frequency, you can then preserve the battery while everything is OK, while having a burst of updated locations if and when you need them.